Watch Kids Around Water

 - Never leave young children alone in or around the bath.
 Drownings can happen in even tiny amounts of water.

 - Get what you need before filling the tub.
 If you need to leave the room, take the child with you.

 - Make sure children cannot leave the house to get to pools or hot tubs.

 - Never leave children alone in or around water (pools, kiddie pools, lakes, creeks, buckets, beaches, ponds or drainage ditches).

 - Constantly watch children when swimming or playing near water.
 They need a certified lifeguard or responsible adult within reach.

 - When pool is in use, completely remove pool covers and cleaning machines.
-When pool is not in use, remove all pool toys and secure access to the area using alarms and gates.

 - Find out if your child's friends or neighbors have pools at their homes.